IdaStephen/CS677-Project2/README.md

 3. Consistency:
 Consistency states that if a model changes so that some simplified input’s contribution increases or stays the same regardless of the other inputs, that input’s attribution should not decrease.

+4. Efficiency:
+As the foundation of SHAP values is based on computational game theory, this is the only method that can failry distribute the gain of the feature.

+5. Global comparison:
+SHAP values provide a way to compare the feature importance at a global level.
+You can also change the dataset from global to a subset dataset of interest.

 ## Benefits of SHAP: ##